-The Healer offers followers a number of increasingly powerful means to heal themselves from damage and other ill effects.
+The Healer offers followers a number of means to heal themselves from damage and other ill effects.
 Followers may also attempt to pacify hostile monsters and turn them neutral.
-Elyvilon may directly intervene to save a follower's life, and may also occasionally protect the follower's allies from death.
-Especially pious followers can be sure of aid when calling upon Elyvilon for protection.
+Elyvilon may directly intervene to save a follower's life, and if there has been no such intervention recently, is sure to prevent a killing blow against especially pious followers.
+Elyvilon may also occasionally protect the follower's allies from death.

 Elyvilon likes it when you explore the world.

-Elyvilon dislikes it when you drink blood or you allow allies to die.
-Elyvilon strongly dislikes it when you perform cannibalism, you desecrate holy remains, you use necromancy, you use unholy magic or items, you attack non-hostile holy beings, you or your allies kill non-hostile holy beings, you attack neutral beings, you attack allies or you kill living things while asking for your life to be spared.
+Elyvilon strongly dislikes it when you use evil magic or items, you attack non-hostile holy beings, you attack neutral beings, you attack allies or you kill non-hostile holy beings.

 - Exploring the world.

 - Casting any Necromancy or unholy spell.
+Necromutation results in excommunication.
 (Penance)

 - Knowingly using an evil item.
 (Penance)

-- Attacking or killing a non-hostile holy being.
+- Attacking or killing non-hostile holy beings.
 (Penance)

 Piety level -: "Practitioner"

 - Protection from Harm - Elyvilon may negate an attack that would otherwise kill you.
-This activates 10+(Piety/10)% of the time and costs 20+1d20 piety.
+This chance is piety-dependent, but higher than the other good gods, becoming guaranteed at 5* of piety.
+Activating the life save triggers a piety gated cooldown.
 This can activate even if you're under penance.
+(Passive)